 In the Finder, from the Go menu select Connect to Server.
-In the server address box, enter smb://beaker.chem.gla.ac.uk/homes and click Connect.
+In the server address box, enter smb://samba.chem.gla.ac.uk/homes and click Connect.
 When prompted, enter your chemistry username and password.
-A new window will open showing your home directory.
+A new window will open showing your chosen directory.

 - Wireless Access

 WiFi access is currently available in most of the Joseph Black building, particularly the Library (B5-08) and the Conference Room (A4-41a), as well as in/around the lecture theatres and computer clusters.
 Look for the 'eduroam Wi-Fi' network.